Maribella Zamarripa

 Maribella Zamarripa (born August 15, 2002) is an American tennis player.

 Career

-She has a career-high WTA doubles ranking of world No. 208, achieved on October 24, 2022.
-Up to date, she has won six doubles titles on the ITF Circuit.
+She has a career-high WTA doubles ranking of No. 185, achieved on 6 October 2025.
+She has won 14 doubles titles on the ITF Circuit.

 Zamarripa won her biggest title to date at the 2020 Bellatorum Resources Pro Classic in the doubles event, partnering her twin sister Allura, defeating Paula Kania-Choduń and Katarzyna Piter in the final.

+Partnering Kayla Cross, she won the title at the W75 2024 Calgary Challenger, defeating Robin Anderson and Dalayna Hewitt in a champions tiebreak in the final.